brokenintercom/ECS179-Hanafueda/ProjectDocument.md

 * Initial formatting of the results screen
 * Implementing a simple [CustomLabel](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scripts/custom_label.gd) to do dynamic font size adjustments for the synergy UI since there is an edge case where multiple synergies could be active (and could be used for the Effects UI)
     * There is a `MatchLabel` in the battle screen that works similarly to `CustomLabel` but is overall much simpler.
 It displays whether the player's currently selected cards will be calculated based on type or month
-* Simple animation of the enemy turning red and back to normal when it attacks to provide a visual cue that the enemy is reacting/taking its turn.
-This was mainly so that we'd have some visual cue ready for the demo but will be improved by Yujin
+* Simple animation of the enemy turning red and back to normal when the enemy is attacked to provide a visual cue that the enemy is reacting to the player's actions.
+* I created the [Card types scene](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scenes/help_screen/card_types.tscn) and [combos scene](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scenes/help_screen/card_types.tscn) based on the existing framework Tim made for the rest of the help screen

 # Sub-Roles